domdomm42/lawpath_task/README.md

 npm run test:e2e
 ```

-DO note that given that the aus post api route sometimes given an error, integration test might fail once in a while(as we might get an error instead of our expected result).
+DO note that given that the aus post api route sometimes gives an error, integration test might fail once in a while(as we might get an error instead of our expected result).
 Please run the tests again if that happens.

 Unit test should always pass though as we mock the api response.